sigfredonin/react-app-princeps-puzzle/README.md

 ### React App

 The React app has a *game* component that maintains state corresponding to the flip-flops.
-Each time a button corresponding to one of the lights is pressed, the game component commputes the JK inputs to each flip-flop, then computes the new state, changing the flip-flop corresponding to the pressed button if its JK inputs are *true*.
+Each time a button corresponding to one of the lights is pressed, the game component computes the JK inputs to each flip-flop, then computes the new state, changing the flip-flop corresponding to the pressed button if its JK inputs are *true*.

 ### Python Code